Guðmundur Pétursson: Breiðablik (2009–present)

 On 18 July 2009, Pétursson went on loan to Breiðablik where he grew to become an important asset to the team.
 He recapped his joy for football and proved everyone wrong who had lost there believe in him.
 He scored 4 goals in 10 league games.
 Breiðablik went all the way to win the VISA Bikar 2009 which meant Pétursson's second Cup title in 2 years.
 Pétursson scored the only and winning goal in the local derby against HK in the quarter-finals and scored the winning goal against Keflavík in the semi-finals.
 He netted his penalty in the penalty shoot-out against Fram in the final.
 After only half a season at Breiðablik, Pétursson was already becoming an idol there.

+Trying to return to Norway, Pétursson went on trial at IL Hødd in January 2010.

 On 8 March 2010 Pétursson permanently joined Breiðablik on a three-year contract.
-The former ÍR, KR and Sandefjord player rejected an offer from Icelandic champions FH, and chose to join Breiðablik, after a successful loan-spell in 2009.
+Hee rejected an offer from Icelandic champions FH, and chose to join Breiðablik after the successful loan spell.
 Pétursson scored his first goal in the 2010 season in Breiðablik's draw against Fram 2–2 at home on 16 May 2010.
-He again scored against FH in the VISA Bikar 2010 on 3 June, but missed a penalty in the penalty shoot-out which Breiðablik lost.
+He again scored against FH in the VISA-bikar 2010 on 3 June, but missed a penalty in the penalty shoot-out which Breiðablik lost.
 After a series of disappointing appearances Pétursson lost his place in the starting line-up and started on the bench against Fylkir on 20 June.
 On 27 June Breiðablik played against Pétursson's old club KR at home.
 Pétursson came on as a substitute and scored the winning goal as Breiðablik went on to win the game 2–1.
 The game after that Pétursson was back in the starting line-up again and thanked his manager by scoring a goal in the 3–1 victory against Selfoss.
 Pétursson played his 100th official career league game when Breiðablik slaughtered Stjarnan 4–0 at home on 8 July.
 Unluckily Pétursson did not score in this game.